iStore solar inverters and batteries - Updated June 2025

 Direct surplus PV power to iStore smart EV charger, or turn on loads (e.g. hot water, pumps, A/C).

-iStore smart EV Charger coming 2025...maybe?
+iStore smart EV Charger.

-iStore seem to have ignored Huawei's optimisers.
+iStore haven't embraced Huawei's optimisers.

 Warranty and support from iStore.